Table of Contents

 Cross Connect Information

-The top panel of the Create/Modify Cross Connect window contains information relating to the entire CX, including the name, CX Type, Report Timer, and the Test Manager.
-The CX name must be unique in the LANforge system and should have no spaces and be no more than 15 characters in length.
+Sections of the Create/Modify Cross Connect window labeled Cross-Connect contain information relating to the entire CX, including the name, CX Type, Report Timer, and the Test Manager.
+There are Cross-Connect settings in sections 1, 2, and 3.

 This connection type also activates a GUI feature that allows you to build your own custom TCP/IP packets.
 Because LANforge has almost no control over what you send, it cannot detect received packets on the other end of the connection.
 You can use traffic sniffers or look at the port counters to get ideas of how many packets were actually received.
 See Configuring Payloads.

-The lower two panels in the window are used to define endpoints A and B. Endpoints are generally symmetric for UDP and Ethernet.
+The left and right form columns of each info panel are used to define endpoints A and B. They are labeled TX Endpoint and RX Endpoint and are respectively colored green and purple.
+Endpoints are generally symmetric for UDP and Ethernet.
 For TCP/IP, the TX endpoint acts as a client, and the RX endpoint acts as a server (it waits for connections).
 Selecting different options may enable/disable certain fields.

 For UDP and TCP protocols, the packets on the wire will never exceed the port's MTU + Ethernet-Header-Length (1514 on normal Ethenet ports).
 If the maximum is larger than the minimum, then each packet will be a random size between min and max.